enkidevs/curriculum/javascript/javascript-playground-questions/factorial-calculator/factorial-calculator.md

 category: coding

 setupCode:
+  startingPoint: |
-  startingPoint: "// 👋 Welcome to the JavaScript coding playground. \n. // Example output: \n // 5! is equal to 120 \n"
+    // 👋 Welcome to the JavaScript coding playground.
+    // Example output:
+    // 5! is equal to 120

 ---

 # Factorial Calculator